sam-m7/smartcard-luks-osk/README.md

 1. cd into the folder of the repository
 2. ./smartcard-luks-osk "your public key (file)" "device name"

-For now there is only the pinephone.
-You can hand over "pinephone" or "pp" as device values.
-This will ensure the anx7688 kernel module (USB-C port controller) will be loaded in the initramfs.
+For now there are two device options:
+"pinephone" or "pp" will ensure the anx7688 kernel module (USB-C port controller) will be loaded in the initramfs.
+"librem5" or "l5" will ensure the internal Librem 5 smart card reader is enabled

 ## Steps the script performs